Bidhan33/Personal-trainer-Project/README.md

 Customer Management: Users can view and manage customer training details, including upcoming sessions and training history.

 Training List: Displays a list of training sessions, allowing users to add new sessions and see details of each session.

 Calendar View: Shows upcoming training sessions in a calendar format for easy scheduling and tracking.

 Training Statistics: Visual representation of training data using charts, like bar charts, to track training durations and customer performance.

 Add Training Sessions: Users can add new training sessions by filling out a simple form with details such as customer, training type, and time.

 Search Functionality: A search bar allows filtering through training sessions and customer data based on specified criteria (e.g., customer name, training details).

 Technologies Used
 React:      Used to build the frontend of the application, allowing dynamic content updates and interactive features.

 Material-UI:     Provides a clean and responsive design using pre-built components for the user interface.

 Chart.js: Integrated for visualizing training data, including statistics like training duration and customer participation.

 React Router DOM: Handles the navigation between different views (pages) of the application.

-Project Structure
+Project Structure:

 The application is structured as follows:

 Main Components: These include forms for adding new training sessions, lists for displaying training data, and pages for viewing detailed customer or training statistics.
 The main components include: